 Pole straps: I tend to stow my hiking poles in one of the side pockets at the rare times I’m not using them, but the Circuit also has elastic bungee straps on the back that can hold hiking poles or an ice axe.

 Fabric and Water Resistance

-The fabric on my Circuit is water resistant, not waterproof.
-A light mist probably won’t soak through, but I use one of ULA’s lightweight pack covers in case of rain or substantial snow.
+The Circuit’s fabric is water resistant, not waterproof.
+In my experience it’s fairly resistant to a light mist, but I use one of ULA’s lightweight pack covers in rain or substantial snow.